rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 You have to change a few lines inside `/etc/default/sbd` from default to this:

-    # Find LUN with fdisk -l and add it here
+    # Find iSCSI target's device with fdisk -l and add it here
     SBD_DEVICE="/dev/sda"

+    # The watchdog device you need for this is present and already configured
     SBD_WATCHDOG_DEV=/dev/watchdog

-Restart both devices and on one of both to following afterwards:
+Restart both devices and on either of the two, do following afterwards:

     # Create the SBD device
     sbd -d /dev/sda create

     # Check what was written
-    sbd -d /dev/sda created
+    sbd -d /dev/sda dump

     # Check if both nodes are listed
     sbd -d /dev/sda list